myopark/Cocolevio/README.md

 Intutition:
 Sounds similar to Coin Change problem
-This may indiciate it's a DP problem
+This may indiciate it's a DP problem or even a Greedy algorithm -> but has proven not to work for all cases

+Usually problems that ask for max or min is a DP question

+Can see this problem being O(n)